joshtrutwin/cs340-presentation/QUESTIONS.md

 5. What kinds of projects do you typically work on during a normal workday?

    JDT: ___Today, it's a lot of support work, we have an old product that is nearing the end of its life and due to staff turnover in the last year I am the SME (Subject Matter Expert) in it so I tend to have to do a lot of question answering and meetings.
 I am trying to train up the rest of my team to share the load.
-When I'm coding it's largely Infrastructure as Code for the cloud using "teraform" so I am often writing small snippets of terraform code to slightly change our cloud environment.
+When I'm coding it's largely Infrastructure as Code for the cloud using `terraform` so I am often writing small snippets of terraform code to slightly change our cloud environment.
 I am also working on shared GitHub actions workflows that others use to run their own terraform but in a much more controlled environment.___

 6. Can you describe a real-world challenge you’ve encountered while working with